 Monitor and Modify Google AdWords Campaigns

 All paid search online marketing is also easy to measure and track.
 PPC management is a key task to find out the success of your campaign.
-Businesses are able to use analytical data to effectively review and refine the advert, so that the performance of a campaign is more successful over time.
+Businesses are able to use analytical data to effectively review and refine the advert.
+So, the performance of a campaign is more successful over time.
 Facebook’s Ad Manager is a good example of this.

 Google AdWords conversion tracking needs to be set up before you can monitor how well an ad click is performing.
 The set-up process depends on the paid advert action, which could be things like a website purchase, newsletter sign up or a phone call.